When I started this Motif review, I already knew that the best way to invest might also be the most boring way to invest.

 Is Motif Investing Right for You?

-This, my friends, is the important question.
+This, my friends, is the all-important question.
 Is Motif Investing right for you?

 Like just about every investing service out there, Motif Investing isn’t right for everyone.
 However, it is right for quite a few people, so ask yourself which group you most align with: